-As mentioned before there could be several reasons why your iPhone is not turning on.
+As mentioned before, there could be several reasons why your iPhone is not turning on.
 However, it’s not that easy to pinpoint the source of the problem without the help of a professional or an Apple technician.
-Instead, for now, you can follow all of the methods below until your device turns back on.
+So, for now, you can follow all the methods below until your device turns back on.
 The methods listed in this section have had the most success rates for getting your iPhone up and running.
 So let’s get started!

 Method #1: Charge Your Device

 One of the most common issues as to why iPhones don’t turn on is simply because the battery has been drained from overuse.
 Luckily, Apple always keeps a reserve amount of charge to display that the battery is empty.
-When you hold down your power button to turn on your device it will look a little something like this.
+When you hold down your power button to turn on your device, it will look something like this.

-Now if your battery has been drained for several days, it’s quite possible that your battery is completely emptied.
+Now, if your battery has been drained for several days, it’s quite possible that your battery is completely emptied.
 Hence, even this charge-your-battery indicator will not appear when you press the power button.
-If plugging in your device brought up the Apple boot logo and your device turns on fine, you are very lucky as this was a very harmless issue.
+If plugging in your device brought up the Apple boot logo, and your device turns on fine, you are fortunate as this was a very harmless issue.

 Method #2: Try Changing Your Charging Cable or Adapter

 It could also be that your iPhone’s adapter is not working.
-Adapters are usually exposed to lots of current hence its resistors can be damaged from overheating.
-Over time, this will cause your adapter to not pass current through, hence preventing your device from charging.
+Adapters are usually exposed to lots of current hence their resistors can be damaged from overheating.
+Over time, this will cause your adapter not to pass current through, thus preventing your device from charging.
 In addition to using a different charging cable, try using a different adapter.
-If you decide to use a charger not developed by Apple make sure it delivers the standard 5 Watts (5 volts at 1000 mA) for an iPhone.
+If you decide to use a charger not developed by Apple, make sure it delivers the standard 5 Watts (5 volts at 1000 mA) for an iPhone.

 Method #3: Check If Your Display Is Faulty